shariq1989/cookbook/content/recipe/kedjenou.md

 +++
 title = "Kedjenou- Ivorian Stew" date = "2020-01-27"
 description = "Kedjenou is a delicious chicken dish that is easy to make at home.
-It is a chicken dish that slow cooks in its juice, along with vegetables in a traditional pot called a “canary.
+It is a chicken dish that slow cooks in its juice, along with vegetables in a traditional pot called a canary.
 Because of this method of cooking, Kedjenou is highly concentrated and flavorful.” tags = [
     "entree",
     "instant pot",